Student User Guide

-You can add the course to your planned courses list by clicking on the Add button.
+You can add the course to your planned courses list by clicking on the Add course button.
 To close the screen, click the Cancel button.

 Course History Tab

 This tab displays coursework information, up to 32 terms, both on-campus and transferred-in, as recorded in myZou.
-Planned courses appear if such courses where included in the audit request that generated the report you are viewing.
+Planned courses appear if such courses were included in the audit request that generated the report you are viewing.

 You can change the sort order by clicking on the hyperlinked column headers.
 You can also filter the list by selecting values for the Grade and/or Term drop-downs, and then clicking the yellow arrow icon .
 To return to the full list, select the default Grade and Term values in the respective drop-downs, and then click on .